-- Policy NRC-1.1 Protection of Environmental Resources.
-Protect or enhance environmental resources, such as wetlands, creeks and drainageways, sensitive natural communities, and habitat for specialstatus species.
-(Policy NRC1.1) - Policy NRC-1.2 Protection of Special-Status Species Habitat and Sensitive Natural Communities.
-Identify and protect the habitats of special-status species and sensitive natural communities that may found within the Hollister Planning Area, in cooperation with the U.S. Fish and Wildlife Service and the California Department of Fish and Wildlife, through the review of development proposals for compliance with regulations of these agencies and the California Environmental Quality Act.
-(Policy NRC1.2) - Policy NRC-1.3 Other Habitat Planning Measures.
-Use regional planning concepts such as mitigation banking to offset the cumulative effects of piecemeal development on the habitat of special-status species.
+Policy NRC-1.1 Protection of Environmental Resources.
+Protect or enhance environmental resources, such as wetlands, creeks and drainageways, sensitive natural communities, and habitat for special-status species.
+(Policy NRC1.1)

+- Policy NRC-1.3 Other Habitat Planning Measures.
+Use regional planning concepts, such as mitigation banking, to offset the cumulative effects of piecemeal development on the habitat of special-status species.
 (Policy NRC1.4) - Policy NRC-1.4 Specialized Surveys for Special-Status Species and Sensitive Natural Communities.
 Require that sites with suitable natural habitat, including creek corridors through urbanized areas, be surveyed for special-status species and sensitive natural communities prior to development approval as part of the environmental review process.
 Such surveys shall be conducted by a qualified biologist and occur prior to development-related vegetation removal.
 All surveys shall take place during appropriate seasons to determine presence or absence, including nesting or breeding occurrences, with a determination on whether the project site contains suitable habitat for such species and sensitive natural community types.
 These results would inform the site assessment and environmental review process for proposed developments and other activities that could adversely affect special-status species.
 (Policy NRC1.7)

-Policy NRC-1.5 Biological Site Assessment.
+- Policy NRC-1.5 Biological Site Assessment.
 Require a biological resource assessment for proposed development on sites with natural habitat conditions that may support special-status species, sensitive natural communities, or regulated wetlands and waters.
-The assessment shall be conducted by a qualified biologist to determine the presence or absence of any sensitive resources that could be affected by proposed development, shall provide an assessment of the potential impacts, and shall define measures for protecting the resource and surrounding buffer habitat, in compliance with City policy and state and federal laws.
-An assessment shall not be necessary for locations where past and existing development have eliminated natural habitat and the potential for presence of sensitive biological resources and regulated waters. (new)

-Policy NRC-1.6 Mitigation of Potential Impacts on Special-Status Species and Sensitive Habitat Areas.
-Require that potential significant impacts on special-status species, occurrences of sensitive natural communities, or regulated wetlands and waters be minimized through adjustments and controls on the design, construction, and operations of a proposed project.
+The assessment shall be prepared prior to project approval and conducted by a qualified biologist to determine the presence or absence of any sensitive resources that could be affected by proposed development, shall provide an assessment of the potential impacts, and shall define measures for protecting the resource and surrounding buffer habitat, in compliance with City policy and state and federal laws.
+An assessment shall not be necessary for locations where past and existing development have eliminated natural habitat and the potential for presence of sensitive biological resources and regulated waters. (new) - Policy NRC-1.6 Mitigation of Potential Impacts on Special-Status Species and Sensitive Habitat Areas.
+Require that potential significant impacts on special-status species, occurrences of sensitive natural communities, or regulated wetlands and waters be minimized through adjustments and controls on the design, construction, and operations of a proposed project prior to project approval.
 Where impacts to these sensitive biological habitat areas are unavoidable, appropriate compensatory mitigation shall be required by the City.
 Such compensatory mitigation shall be developed and implemented in accordance with City policy and any relevant state and federal regulations.
-These may include onsite set asides, off-site acquisitions (conservation easements, deed restrictions, etc.), and specific restoration efforts that benefit the special-status species and sensitive habitat areas.
+These may include on-site set asides, off-site acquisitions (conservation easements, deed restrictions, etc.), and specific restoration efforts that benefit the special-status species and sensitive habitat areas. (new)